cleanlab/cleanlab/README.md

     <p>
 </h4>

-cleanlab helps you **clean** data and **lab**els by automatically detecting issues in a ML dataset.
+Cleanlab’s open-source library helps you **clean** data and **lab**els by automatically detecting issues in a ML dataset.
 To facilitate **machine learning with messy, real-world data**, this data-centric AI package uses your *existing* models to estimate dataset problems that can be fixed to train even *better* models.
 Improve reliability across supervised learning, LLM, and RAG applications.

 <p align="center">